 Walk and shop in the shopping arcades when it rains.
 If you speak French, we highly recommend the interesting thematic sightseeing tours and conferences.

 Sightseeing in the City of Lights is endless.
-Discover places to visit outside the core touristic districts.
-We recommend five out of the beaten track walking and sightseeing tours:
+Discover districts and places to visit outside the core touristic areas.
+We recommend six out of the beaten track places to visit.
+Each of these places will take half a day to visit.